What was announced?

 When is this church plant going to happen?

-The Zion launch team will be formed in January 2020 and we are targeting a first official gathered worship service on Easter Sunday 2020 (April 12, 2020).
+We are targeting a first official gathered worship service on Easter Sunday 2020 (April 12, 2020).

 What exactly is a church plant?